hashedtokens/edms/README.md

 # Endpoint Data Management System (EDMS)
-_Standalone system for building microservices efficiently_
+_Standalone system for a team building microservices efficiently_

 ## Features
-* **Web View** - Users can create a static website view for all the filtered set of endpoin
+* **Web View** - Users can create a static website view for all the filtered set of endpoints
 * **Repo Ready** - Data can be generated in a way that's easy to push to a repo enabling versioning
 * **Test View** - Endpoints can be tested in real time with time out options
 * **Filter / Merge Data** - Endpoints from multiple sources can be easily filtered into independent collections or merged into one collection